 Karrat FjordIn Karrat Fjord, you can cruise one of Greenland's most spectacular fjords.
 During ice breakup, narwhals and seals use the long leads created by high winds in this region to hunt the rich waters of the fjord.
 The cliffs within the fjord should create good opportunities to see colonies of dovekies.
 Time spent on deck today should result in some good wildlife sightings, not to mention unbeatable photographic opportunities.

 UummannaqDespite being situated in the shadow of a mountain, Uummannaq is the sunniest place in Greenland!
-It is an impressive and imposing 1,175-metre hunk of red gneiss called Uummannaq Mountain.
+It is an impressive and imposing 1,175-meter hunk of red gneiss called Uummannaq Mountain.
 This mountain serves as the town's backdrop on which colorful homes cling, anchored by cables and pipes.

 Venturing 250km north of the Arctic Circle, find the stunning coastal community of Ilulissat.
 Ilulissat translates literally into "iceberg," and there couldn't be a more fitting name.
-Your visit here includes time in the colourful town and a chance to hike out to an elevated viewpoint where you can observe the great fields of ice.
+Your visit here includes time in the colorful town and a chance to hike out to an elevated viewpoint where you can observe the great fields of ice.

 In addition, join a zodiac cruise to explore the UNESCO World Heritage Site of the Ilulissat Icefjord.
 The Icefjord is home to the Sermeq Kujalleq Glacier, one of the most active and fastest moving glaciers in the world.

-Itilleq FjordThe west Greenland coastline is a rich mixture of fishing communities, myriad islands and complex coastal waterways.
+Itilleq FjordThe west Greenland coastline is a rich mixture of fishing communities, myriad islands, and complex coastal waterways.
 Make an expedition stop here to explore the Greenlandic landscape.

 Disembark in Kangerlussuaq, GreenlandDisembark in Kangerlussuaq.
 Located at the head of Westner Greenland's longest fjord, this stunning sight marks the end of your voyage.
 On disembarkation your charter flight returns you to Canada.